ppgia-unifor/resilience-bench/README.md

+# SBRC 2022 Submission Dataset
+The experimental dataset used in the SBRC 2022 submission is available in the "sbrc2022-data" [folder](sbrc2022-data/).

 # Resiliency Parterns Benchmark
 A benchmark to evaluate resiliency patterns implemented in multiple programming languages.

-# SBRC 2022 submission dataset
-The experimental dataset used in the SBRC 2022 submission is available [here](sbrc2022-data/).

 ## Architecture